 Step 6 – Negotiate the deal

-Most contracts don't close on the initial offer, and it's widely common to receive a counter offer.
-But don't let it alarm you.
-We'll talk about whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.
+A lot of deals aren't closed on the initial offer, and it's extremely common to receive a counter offer.
+Don't let this alarm you.
+We'll talk over whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.

-We'll also work within your financing constraints.
-And when it's all said and done, we'll create a deal that is best for you.
+In addition, we'll work within your budget.
+And when it's all said and done, we'll put together a deal that's best for you.

-Upon signing the deal, you'll begin working with your mortgage lender to close the loan.
+Upon signing the contract, you'll begin working with your mortgage lender to close the loan.

-This won't take very long at all if you're already pre-qualified, but you'll want to stay in close contact with your lender.
+If you're already pre-approved, this shouldn't take much time at all, but you'll want to stay in close contact with your mortgage lender.

 Step 8 – Close the deal

-The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and be within a precise range of accuracy.
-I'll go over the estimate and let you know if it all looks permissible.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to include all closing costs and fall within a tight range of accuracy.
+I'll study the estimate and let you know if everything looks permissible.

-Then we'll close on your home.
-This will likely take place at a title company or escrow office and will likely be a smooth and easygoing affair.
+Then it's time to close on your home.
+This will most often occur at a title company or escrow office and is often a smooth and relaxing event.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, make sure you contact me at or e-mail me at .
+And if you need anything or have any questions, just call me at or e-mail me at .